n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > (`U+09FC`).
 In addition, Sanskrit text written in Bengali may
 > include additional signs from Vedic Extensions block.

+Valid syllables may begin with either a consonant or an independent vowel.

 Each syllable contains exactly one vowel.
+A consonant that is not accompanied by a dependent vowel (matra) sign carries the script's inherent vowel.
+The inherent vowel is suppressed when the consonant is accompanied by the "Halant" mark.

 The consonant (if any exists) that carries the vowel is the "base" consonant of the syllable.

-Valid syllables may begin with either a consonant or an independent vowel.
 Zero or more additional consonants may be present in the syllable; in a valid syllable these other consonants will be followed by the "Halant" mark, which indicates that they carry no vowel.

-> Note: The consonant "Ra" receives special treatment; in many
-> circumstances it is replaced with a combining mark-like form.
-> A "Ra,Halant" sequence at the beginning of a syllable is
-> replaced with an above-base mark called "Reph" (unless the "Ra"
-> is the only consonant in the syllable).
+As with other Indic scripts, the consonant "Ra" receives special treatment; in many circumstances it is replaced with a combining mark-like form.
+A "Ra,Halant" sequence at the beginning of a syllable is replaced with an above-base mark called "Reph" (unless the "Ra" is the only consonant in the syllable).

+This requirement is synonymous with the `REPH_MODE_IMPLICIT` characteristic mentioned earlier.

+"Ra,Halant" sequences that occur elsewhere in the syllable may take on the below-base form "Raphala."
+"Reph" and "Raphala" syllables must be reordered after the syllable-identification stage is complete.

+> Note: `<bng2>` text contains two Unicode codepoints for "Ra."
+> `U+09B0` and `U+09F0`.
 >
-> This requirement is synonymous with the `REPH_MODE_IMPLICIT`
-> characteristic mentioned earlier.
+> `U+09B0` is used in Bengali-language, Manipuri-language, and
+> Sanskrit text. `U+09F0` is used in Assamese-language text.
 >
-> "Ra,Halant" sequences that occur elsewhere in the syllable may take on the
-> below-base form "Raphala."
-"Reph" and "Raphala" syllables must be
-> reordered after the syllable-identification stage is complete.
->
-> `<bng2>` text contains two Unicode codepoints for "Ra." `U+09B0` and `U+09F0`.
->
-> `U+09B0` is used in Bengali-language, Manipuri-language, and Sanskrit text. `U+09F0` is used in
-> Assamese-language text.
->

-In addition, stand-alone sequences may occur, such as when an isolated codepoint is shown in example text.
+In addition to valid syllables, stand-alone sequences may occur, such as when an isolated codepoint is shown in example text.

 Syllables should be identified by examining the run and matching glyphs, based on their categorization, using regular expressions.